ricesteam/artofthebalance/README.md

+# Art of the Balance
+## Gamedev.js Game Jam 2025
+This is my entry for the game jam.

+"Vibe" coded with Aider and Google Gemini 2.5 Flash.
+Game is hosted on [itch.io.](https://itch.io/jam/gamedevjs-2025/rate/3496356)

+Game engine: Phaser 3.88 with the Vite Template.
+See below.

 # Phaser Vite Template

 This is a Phaser 3 project template that uses Vite for bundling.
 It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.